timm/ABC/README.md

 To understand the code, first we have to understand the data it processess.
 Here's a typical input file.
-Here, the  goal to is
-to tune Spout wait, Spliters, Counters in order to achieve the best Throughput/Latency.
+In this example, the goal is to to tune Spout wait, Spliters, Counters in order to maximize Throughput (marked with a ``+'') and minimze Latency (marked with a ``-'').

       x = independent values          | y = dependent values